BinPar/bi-mupx/README.md

 ## Extended mupx
-This package is the https://github.com/kadirahq/flow-router#mupx package with a lot of modifications for our own use.
+This package is the https://github.com/arunoda/meteor-up-legacy#mupx package with some modifications for our own use.
 Use under your own risk.

 #### Production Quality Meteor Deployments